gaspachoo/DecodEEG/Classifiers/README.md

-# GLMNet Utilities
+# Classifiers Utilities

-This directory contains scripts used to train and run the GLMNet EEG encoder.
+This directory contains scripts used to train and run the Classifiers EEG encoder.

 ## Label mappings